jquinby/jekyll-now/books.md

 In progress:
 _The Portable Hannah Arendt_, Hannah Arendt
-_The Reality of God_ Steven R. Hemler

-On Deck:
 _Technology-as-a-Service Playbook_, Thomas Lah & J.B.
 Wood

+On Deck:
+TBD

 ---
 Some things I'm using for RCIA (changes stochastically):